How to Build 24/7 Claude Agents. Easy.

 - Routines are prompts with triggers.
 The core object is a task definition: name, instructions, model, repo, environment, schedule/trigger, connectors, and permissions.

-- Remote execution changes the failure modes.
-Local scripts may rely on `.env`, cookies, browser state, local files, and previous sessions.
-Remote routines clone a GitHub repo, run in a cloud environment, and then disappear.
+.env, cookies, browser state, local files, and previous sessions.
+Remote routines clone a GitHub repo, run in a cloud environment, and then disappear. - Secrets must be configured deliberately.
+Because

-- Network access is a real setting, not a footnote.
+.envshould not be committed, API keys need to be placed in cloud environment variables and the prompt should explicitly tell Claude to read from the environment, not from.env. - Network access is a real setting, not a footnote.
 Trusted mode limits domains to vetted services; full mode allows broader access.
 Nate’s ClickUp example only worked after switching network access appropriately.

 - One-shot prompts need to be specific.
 Since the user is not there to answer questions mid-run, routines should include exact files, commands, environment-variable names, expected output, and failure behavior.